minecraftforum/rules-archive/rules/servers/rules.markdown

 * No host may post in the topic of any other host.
 Host-to-host conversation must be taken to a PM
 * Hosts may offer giveaways in their topic, however the topic is not to be used for posting entries
 * Topics must pertain to Minecraft based hosting.
 Advertising non-Minecraft specific hosting is not allowed.
+* Topics must be created by a representative of a company.
+Members may not create a topic to advertise a host whom they use or recommend.

 ### Hosting Requests